Waiting for Karma

 I understand how people feel because

-I've had sensitivity training.
-Twice.
+I've had sensitivity training twice.

 About The Disappearance of Bongo DeLuxe